helium/HIP/0040-validator-denylist.md

 ## Benefits

-1. standard practise for secops is to mitigate (deny), investigate, report and then release a fix, deny is a part of that.
+1. Once implemented the sole goal is to no longer require any action.
+This is due to a standard security practice of Detection & Analysis, Containment, Eradication / Recovery by reporting the findings to help improve the overall network via new release fixes, HIPs and/or subsequent POC changes.
-2. previous reactions via HIP mechanisms are slow, for example Meerkat https://etl.dewi.org/question/518-dapper-hickory-meerkat-timeline shows how much HNT they took between when the HIP was proposed to when it was implemented.
+2. Previous reactions via HIP mechanisms are slow, for example, Meerkat https://etl.dewi.org/question/518-dapper-hickory-meerkat-timeline shows how much HNT they took between when the HIP was proposed to when it was implemented.
 3. Currently theres a public perception issue that Gamers can get away with it, and the feel is if they're doing it why shouldn't I - something this HIP would stop, both reducing current and future gaming attempts.